oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

 ## Introduction

-*Note: the OCI Notifications service is not supported in the Livelabs hosted sandbox environment.
+_>**Note:** the OCI Notifications service is not supported in the Livelabs hosted sandbox environment.
 If you are running this workshop in a LiveLabs sandbox, please view the steps in this lab to learn about setting event and alarm notifications.
-However, please do not attempt to perform the steps.*
+However, please do not attempt to perform the steps._

 The Oracle Cloud Infrastructure (OCI) Notifications service broadcasts messages to distributed components through a publish-subscribe pattern, delivering secure, highly reliable, low latency and durable messages for applications hosted on OCI and externally.

-The Notifications service enables you to set up communication channels for publishing messages using topics and subscriptions .
+The Notifications service enables you to set up communication channels for publishing messages using topics and subscriptions.
 When a message is published to a topic, the Notifications service sends the message to all of the topic's subscriptions.

 This lab shows you how to define events and alarms with conditional rules that will generate email notifications when the state of an Autonomous Database changes or an alarm condition has been met.